s-orellana/Undergrad-Thesis/README.md

 **Step 3**: Computes *local* graph theory measures and compares them in edited vs. unedited networks.
 For non-normalized metrics see scripts in 'RUN/2_Node_Level_Differences'.
 For normalized metrics see scripts in 'RUN/2_Node_Level_Differences/ Normalized_Local_Script'

-Note: Analyses are done for both weighted and unweighted networks, but this repository only contains conde for the weighted analyses.
+Note: Analyses were done for both weighted and unweighted networks.
+This repository only contains code for the weighted analyses.

 ## Notes